 Investigators and Laboratories Available to T35 Trainees

-In our lab, we study how the brain learns language and what might be different in the case of a language disorder or language delay.
+(In-person or remote training available) In our lab, we study how the brain learns language and what might be different in the case of a language disorder or language delay.
 We specifically study the brain's ability to learn patterns of information in the environment.

-The work in this laboratory is concerned with the study of vestibular disorders, including their diagnosis and treatment.
+(In-person or remote training available) The work in this laboratory is concerned with the study of vestibular disorders, including their diagnosis and treatment.

-This research lab studies the development of auditory behavior in children with normal hearing and children with hearing loss, with a focus on understanding how infants and children hear and process target sounds in the presence of competing background sounds.
+(In-person or remote training available) This research lab studies the development of auditory behavior in children with normal hearing and children with hearing loss, with a focus on understanding how infants and children hear and process target sounds in the presence of competing background sounds.

-Research in this laboratory uses clinical audiological assessments combined with experimental measures to improve the understanding and diagnosis of various auditory pathologies, particularly those impacting children.
+(In-person training only) Research in this laboratory uses clinical audiological assessments combined with experimental measures to improve the understanding and diagnosis of various auditory pathologies, particularly those impacting children.

-Our lab studies how infants and children process sound in competing background noise.
+(In-person or remote training available) Our lab studies how infants and children process sound in competing background noise.
 My research interests build on that premise and includes work related to improving methods for the clinical assessment of hearing in children who are typically developing and children with motor and developmental delays.

-In our lab, we study how listeners perceive auditory space and the particular kinds of acoustic information they use to do so.
+(In-person or remote training available) In our lab, we study how listeners perceive auditory space and the particular kinds of acoustic information they use to do so.
 We use large arrays of loudspeakers to simulate different listening situations and virtual-reality technology to study the impacts of vision and audition on spatial awareness by typical and hearing-impaired listeners, as well as the spatial functions of hearing aids.
 Brain imaging studies allow us to map the brain regions involved in processing that information, and computer simulations of brain networks help us understand how sounds are transformed by the brain, the ear, and listening devices.